 (b) On 14 February 2022, the Company was authorized by the Financial Supervisory Commission Republic of China, Executive Yuan, to issue non-compensatory employee share options with a total number of 2,100 units.
 Each unit entitles an optionee to subscribe for 1,000 shares of the Company's common shares.
 Settlement upon the exercise of the options will be made through the issuance of new shares.
-The exercise price of the option was set at the closing price of the Options starting two years and three years, respectively, from the grant date by the plan.
+The exercise price of the option was set at the closing price of the Company's common share on the grant date.
+The optionee may exercise 50% and 100% of the options starting two years and three years, respectively, from the grant date by the plan.
 The contractual term of each option granted is five years.
 If there are changes in the common shares of the Company, the exercise price of share options will be recalculated and adjusted in proportion to the number of shares being held by each of the optionee.

 The contractual term of each option granted is five years.
 There are no cash settlement alternatives.
-The Group does not have a past practice of cash settlement for these employee share options.
+The Company does not have a past practice of cash settlement for these employee share options.